Report greenhouse gas (GHG) emissions

 On this page Skip this page navigation

 The Greenhouse Gas Emissions: Quantification, Reporting and Verification Regulation (O. Reg.
-390/18) under the Environmental Protection Act requires some facilities to report annual greenhouse gas emissions to the ministry.
+390/18) under the Environmental Protection Act requires facilities, including large industrial GHG emitters and some others to report annual greenhouse gas emissions to the ministry.

 This includes specific facilities, covered under the Emissions Performance Standards (EPS) program (O. Reg.
 241/19).